OSMIHelp/osmi_conference_handbook/02-attendees/03-getting-help.md

 Your first contact in an emergency should be 911.
 If you are not sure if it is an emergency, you can contact a crisis line for help.
 Here are three websites that list international crisis help centers so you can find one in your country or that speaks your language.
 They are labeled as suicide crisis lines, but they are available to help with any mental health crisis.

-- Wikipedia’s List of Suicide Crisis Lines: [https://en.wikipedia.org/wiki/List_of_suicide_crisis_lines](https://en.wikipedia.org/wiki/List_of_suicide_crisis_lines)
+- Wikipedia's List of Suicide Crisis Lines: [https://en.wikipedia.org/wiki/List_of_suicide_crisis_lines](https://en.wikipedia.org/wiki/List_of_suicide_crisis_lines)
-- Suicide.org’s List of International Suicide Hotlines: [http://www.suicide.org/international-suicide-hotlines.html](http://www.suicide.org/international-suicide-hotlines.html)
+- Suicide.org's List of International Suicide Hotlines: [http://www.suicide.org/international-suicide-hotlines.html](http://www.suicide.org/international-suicide-hotlines.html)

 ##OSMI Resources

 The Open Sourcing Mental Illness (OSMI) website has a Resources section with links and information on many crisis and help lines as well as organizations that provide education and training on mental health topics.
 The Resources section also contains links to handbooks to help employers and employees know their rights and create a more welcoming and supportive work environment for everyone.
 Visit [https://osmihelp.org/](https://osmihelp.org/) and click on "Resources".